 All of this brings us to the IPT BMS- our Intelligent Pulse Technology (IPT) Battery Management System (BMS).
 This is the heart of every Pulse IPT Battery.
-One thing that we learned over the years was that perhaps the biggest obstacle that riders faced in switching to lithium from lead acid was the change in care and maintenance of batteries.
+One thing we learned over the years was that perhaps the biggest obstacle riders faced in switching to lithium from lead acid was the change in care and maintenance of batteries.
 Well, the IPT changes all of that.

 In fact, the list of benefits that the IPT provides is extensive; short circuit protection, active cell balancing, fuel gauging, heat management, on-board real-time diagnostics, over-charge protection, over-discharge protection, and the most important thing: IPT Reset.

 IPT Reset is basically a "last chance start" or "emergency start" button on the top of the battery.
-The short version is this: if you manage to drain the battery somehow- leaving the key on for a week; LED lights at a bike night drain the battery, whatever it is- at some point the IPT will cut off the power, stopping the battery from being drained to the point of damage.
+The short version is this: if you manage to drain the battery somehow- leaving the key on for a week; LED lights used at a bike night draining the battery, whatever it is- at some point the IPT will cut off the power, stopping the battery from being drained to the point of damage.

 Well, we have adjusted that cutoff point to leave just enough power in reserve so that you can press the "IPT Reset" button, and you will have enough power to start your bike.
 How cool is that?

 Here is what this means: You won't be stranded somewhere.
-You wont need a jump start.
-You wont need to wait while you charge your battery in the garage.
+You won't need a jump start.
+You won't need to wait while you charge your battery in the garage.

 You just press the button and go.

 We are going to be talking about this feature a lot in the future, because we believe it makes the lead acid battery obsolete.
 In fact, there has never been a better time to make the switch to lithium.